Ouicar/.github/.github/PULL-REQUEST-TEMPLATE.md

 - [ ] Is documentation up to date ?
 - [ ] Does this modification may impact Data Team ?
-- [ ] Have you check performance impact ?
+- [ ] Have you checked performance impact ?
 - [ ] Translation needed ?